reyestech/reyestech/README.md

 <details>
   <summary>Project Description</summary>
   <blockquote>
     The project "Azure Honeynet and Sentinel Hardening" involves establishing a honeynet within Microsoft Azure to attract and analyze live attacks.
 This setup includes vulnerable virtual machines to simulate an insecure environment, with logs collected and analyzed by Microsoft Sentinel.
-The project follows a methodology of deploying VMs, collecting and monitoring log data, detecting and responding to incidents, and implementing security enhancements.
-After remediation, the environment is reassessed for improved security metrics, adhering to standards like NIST 800-53 and Microsoft Defender for Cloud recommendations.
+The project follows a methodology of deploying virtual machines (VMs), collecting and monitoring log data, detecting and responding to incidents, and implementing security enhancements.
+After remediation, the environment is reassessed to improve security metrics, adhering to standards such as NIST 800-53 and Microsoft Defender for Cloud recommendations.
   </blockquote>
 </details>